Suor/battle-brothers-mods/events_delayed_fix/README.md

 # Events and Ambitions Delayed Fix

-Removes unpredicatably long delays before events and ambitions are selected and fired.
+Removes unpredictably long delays before events and ambitions are selected and fired.

-**T.L.D.R.** Install this and install [Swifter], enjoy.
+**TLDR.** Install this and install [Swifter][], enjoy.

 ## The Issue and the Fix